Summer dance at Caddo tribal dance

 from the Caddo Homeland.
 In fact, it is the distinctiveness

-of Caddo pottery that allows archeologists to trace much of
+of Caddo pottery that allows archeologists to trace, if imperfectly, much of

 The Caddo were also known as traders, famed